-The origin of pavlova dessert has been a source of argument between New Zealand and Australia for many years, but formal research indicates New Zealand as the source.
-The best tasting and tallest pavlova by far I had was at hangi /feast at the Tamaki Heritage Experience in Tauranga, New Zealand!
+The origin of Pavlova dessert has been a source of argument between New Zealand and Australia for many years.
+Formal research indicates New Zealand as the source.
+The best tasting and tallest/thickest Pavlova by far I had was at a hangi /feast at the Tamaki Heritage Experience in Tauranga, New Zealand!

 The Oxford English Dictionary (OED) may have settled a long-running argument between Australia and New Zealand over who invented the pavlova.
-“Pavlova created in New Zealand not Australia”, OED ruled.
+OED ruled, “Pavlova created in New Zealand not Australia”!

 The dessert is a popular dish and an important part of the national cuisine of both countries, and with its simple recipe, is frequently served during celebratory and holiday meals.